 Observations

 Five randomly selected healthy plants were selected and tagged for observations.
 The plant height was measuredduring the time of harvest with meter scale.
 Number of tillers per clump and number of leaves per tillers were recorded by counting manually.
-Yield parameters viz., herb yield and essential oil yield was calculated based on the net plot yield and converted to tone per hectare.
+Yield parameters viz., herbage yield and essential oil yield was calculated based on the net plot yield and converted to tone per hectare.

 Source of different lemongrass cultivars